algolia/algoliasearch-client-android/README.md

   * **REMOVE_NONE**: No specific processing is done when a query does not return any results (default behavior).
  * **setMinWordSizeToAllowOneTypo**: The minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 4.
  * **setMinWordSizeToAllowTwoTypos**: The minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 8.
- * **enableTyposOnNumericTokens**: If set to false, it disables typo tolerance on numeric tokens (numbers).
-Defaults to false.
  * **setTypoTolerance**: This option allows you to control the number of typos in the result set:
   * **TYPO_TRUE**: The typo tolerance is enabled and all matching hits are retrieved (default behavior).
   * **TYPO_FALSE**: The typo tolerance is disabled.
 For example, if one result matches without typos, then all results with typos will be hidden.